 Osteosarcoma is the most common bone cancer in dogs.
 It tends to occur in middle-aged, large breed dogs, and it most often develops at the ends of the long bones of the leg.

-The first indication that there is a problem is usually when the dog starts to limp.
+The first indication of a problem is usually when the dog starts to limp.
 The limp progressively gets worse, and painful swellings may develop where the tumor is growing.
-The cancerous bone is not as strong as normal bone, and it may suddenly break.
+The cancerous bone is not as strong as normal bone and may suddenly break.

-A veterinarian can usually make a diagnosis based on the dog’s age and breed and take an x-ray of the sore leg.
+A veterinarian can usually diagnose based on the dog’s age and breed and take an x-ray of the sore leg.
 A bone biopsy will give a definite answer.
 Bone cancer is excruciating, and by the time it is diagnosed, it has usually already spread to the lungs.

 Treatment commonly involves amputation of the affected leg.
 Most dogs do very well with only three legs, and they feel better with the painful tumor removed.
 Chemotherapy can extend their life, but for many dogs, osteosarcoma’s survival rates are one year even with treatment.